hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/finish.md

 # Conclusion #

-Minikube runs locally on your laptop for free and it a great way to learn and experiment with Kubernetes.
-While it's just a single node solution, it provides much of the same experiences found on larger multi-node clusters.
+Minikube runs locally on your laptop for free and is a great way to learn and experiment with Kubernetes.
+While it's just a single node solution, Minikube provides much of the same experiences found on larger multi-node clusters.

-Other courses based on Minikube follow this introduction.
 Now that you understand Minikube, you are ready to start exploring Kubernetes.

 ## Lessons Learned ##